 The following information is provided in addition to that already given above.
 In the late 1950s, the series of annual indexes created by the General Register of Ireland were microfilmed for the years 1845-1958 (with a few very small gaps) by the Church of Latter Day Saints (LDS) – now FamilySearch.
-Copies of the microfilms can be ordered through LDS Family History Libraries.
+Copies of the microfilms exist in LDS Family History Libraries but can no longer be ordered.
 However, the data captured on these films has been digitised by FamilySearch and can be searched on its website.
-This data has also been shared by FamilySearch with Ancestry.com and Findmypast.co.uk.
+This data has also been shared by FamilySearch with Ancestry.com and Findmypast.ie.
 Researchers should also note that the LDS also holds some microfilm copies of the civil registers of births, deaths and marriage and that those relating to births for the period 1864 to June quarter 1881 have been transcribed and added to the FamilySearch website, see here.
 In April 2015, the State-sponsored Irish Genealogy put up an “enhanced” version of the same index records, but they are limited to births over 100 years ago, marriages over 75 years ago and deaths over 50 years.
 Mother’s maiden names are included in this index from approx 1900 onwards.

 The LDS also filmed both the annual indexes and the civil registers held by GRONI for the years 1922-1959.
 However, due to contractual reasons these have not been added to the FamilySearch website.

 Some of the county-based genealogy heritage centres have also been allowed access to locally held civil registers.
 Where this has been the case the information there-in contained has been transcribed into a searchable database.
 However, rarely do these go past approximately 1922.
 See here for more information.